-The Gross Axle Weight (GAW) is the maximum weight each axle (front and rear) is designed to safely carry.
+The Gross Axle Weight (GAW) is the maximum weight placed on a single axle (front and rear) that it is designed to safely carry.

 To determine the GAW, load the vehicle as you would for towing and attach the loaded trailer.
 At a public scale, with the loaded trailer attached, place only the tow vehicle front wheels on the scale to determine the actual front axle GAW.
 To obtain the rear axle GAW, place all four tow vehicle wheels on the scale.
 From that figure, subtract the front GAW and you will have the rear GAW amount.
+The cargo in the trailer and the vehicle may have to be moved, or removed to meet the specified rating.

 The GAW you come up with must not exceed the Gross Axle Weight Rating (GAWR) for your vehicle.
-On Infiniti vehicles, the GAWR for both axles is listed on the F.M.V.S.S. certification label.
+On Infinitivehicles, the GAWR for both axles is listed on the F.M.V.S.S. certification label.